Nedelis/JSONConfig4Java/README.md

 ## Future updates

+Well, in future I'm going to add:
+1. [ ] Config bundles
+2. [x] Runtime config change
-Well, in future I'm going to add config bundles, runtime config modification and links system that will allow you to get any config value by special string.
+3. [ ] Links system that will allow you to get any config value by special string.

 [Return to the table of contents](#table-of-contents)